Chris Lattner's Homepage

 to programming concepts for everyone.

-I lead and am the original author of the LLVM
+I am the original author of the LLVM

 Compiler Infrastructure, an open source umbrella project that